daniel-normal/pacman/README.md

 # pacman
-this is a pacman game programmed in JavaScript
+this is a pacman game programmed in JavaScript XD